-- Sheffield City Council community tree scheme Council Officers supporting tree planting projects at schools and with community projects across the city. - STAG's involvement in tree inspections and making Amey aware of any maintenance or contract related issues, potentially exploring nurseries for local provenance. - Sheffield & Rotherham Wildlife Trust have regular community volunteer days and conservation volunteers who helps look after trees and woodlands on their Nature Reserves and partner sites. - Individuals and friends of groups occasionally undertake tree planting.
+- Sheffield City Council community tree scheme Council Officers supporting tree planting projects at schools and with community projects across the city. - STAG's involvement in tree inspections and making Amey aware of any maintenance or contract related issues, potentially exploring nurseries for local provenance. - Sheffield and Rotherham Wildlife Trust have regular community volunteer days and conservation volunteers who helps look after trees and woodlands on their Nature Reserves and partner sites. - Individuals and 'Friends of...' groups occasionally undertake tree planting.

-Delivery Actions Why is the going to help?
-Establish a Sheffield 1.
-To deliver the Sheffield Street Tree Partnership Street Tree Strategy to take forward this 2.
-To work in partnership Strategy. to contribute and Please refer to the draft secure skills, resources
+So what are we going to do?

-Delivery Actions winy is the going to help: WIIIO by when Resources Establish a Sheffield 1.
-To deliver the Sheffield SCC, Amey, May 2020 Partners' Street Tree Partnership Street Tree Strategy SRWT, time to take forward this Strategy.
-Please refer to the draft Terms of Reference in Apppendix 4 To work in partnership to contribute and secure skills, resources and funds to deliver the strategy To develop and evolve the strategy over time in response to the needs of the people of Sheffield, the climate WdT, others and ecological emergency Promote the new To provide additional tree SCC, Amey, March 2021 Partners process that allows planting STAG, onwards time, social
+Development Actions How will this help?
+Who?
+By when?
+Resources Establish a Sheffield Street Tree Partnership to take forward this Strategy Please refer to the draft Terms of Reference in Appendix 4 1.
+To deliver the Sheffield Street Tree Strategy 2.
+To work in partnership to contribute and secure skills, resources and funds to deliver the strategy 3.
+To develop and evolve the strategy over time in response to the needs of the people of Sheffield, the climate and ecological emergency SCC, Amey, SRWT, WdT, others May 2020 Partners' time Promote the new process that allows residents and community groups to fund additional street tree planting To provide additional tree planting SCC, Amey, STAG, SRWT, WdT, other partners March 2021 onwards Partners time, social media, web pages Develop a Street Tree Warden scheme (or similar) for Sheffield Please refer to Appendix 6 proposal for a Sheffield Street Tree Warden scheme To provide a structured approach, as part of a national scheme, to engage local people in looking after street trees To develop opportunities for community groups and schools to engaging in tree planting and care.
+SRWT, Amey, STAG May 2020 Support from Amey to help with co- ordination and training

-Who

-By When

-Resources

-Delivery Actions Why is the going to help?
-Who By When Resources

-residents and SRWT, media, web

-community groups to WdT, other pages

-fund additional street partners

-tree planting

-Develop a Tree Warden To provide a structured SRWT, May 2020 Support

-scheme (or similar) for approach, as part of a Amey, from Amey

-Sheffield national scheme, to STAG to help with

-Please refer to Appendix engage local people in со-

-6 proposal for a Sheffield looking after street trees. ordination

-Tree Warden scheme To develop opportunities

-for community groups and

-schools to engaging in

-tree planting and care.
+Credit: Sally Weston

+Increasing awareness of the value of trees through community events

+Campaigners and experts promoting a green future